Programs · v2 post-CEO conversation

-Three flagship programs that build community velocity, public references, and Cloud pipeline.
+Four programs that build community, public enterprise references, and managed-services pipeline.

-Coral's biggest constraints — integration breadth, customer references, and pre-launch Cloud pipeline — each get a dedicated program with a budget, a cadence, and a public metric.
+Coral's biggest constraints — integration breadth, named enterprise references, Cloud pipeline, and the proof points the managed-services tier sells — each get a dedicated program with a budget, a cadence, and a public metric.

 Program 1